gmcastil/weibull/docs/overview.rst

   Measured cross section

 Primary Course:
-  1. User alters the cross section
+  1. User edits the cross section data
   2. System validates the data
   3. System displays the data
   4. System calculates parameters for best fit to data to minimize chi-square